Ohio sisters find answers about their missing brother in Chicago after nearly two decades | News Channel 3-12

 “The state labs are running all the homicide DNA testing, all the sexual assault cases, and now we’re adding our unidentified to the caseload they have already,” said Dr. Arunkumar.

 For the body found in 2007, all that testing was done.
-But the file was on paper, not digital so the case never made it into the National Missing and Unidentified Persons System (NamUs) database which launched in 2007/2008.
+But the file was on paper, not digital so the case never made it into the National Missing and Unidentified Persons System (NamUs) database which launched in 2007 and 2008.

 When the Cook County ME adds information to NamUs or its own publicly available database, detailed descriptions are also included — when known.